openstack-archive/networking-vpp/README.rst

 How do I enable Layer3 HA?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the 18.01 release, we support Layer3 HA for VPP.

 First, ensure that the vpp-router plugin is enabled.

+Next, enable Layer3 HA by adding ``enable_l3_ha=True`` in the ml2.ini
+configuration file (as shown below).

-Then provide the list of Layer3 hosts in your deployment, using a comma
+Lastly, you need to  provide the list of Layer3 hosts in your deployment,
-separated notation, shown below in the ml2.ini configuration file.
+using a comma separated notation (as shown below) in the ml2.ini configuration
+file.

 Can I use Layer3 HA with the 17.10 release?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~